All Episodes

 That's right.

-So the hypocrisy uh is just rank.
+So the hypocrisy is just rank.

-And then, you know, add to that, there's one other piece, Sean, that that I don't think enough people are talking about.
+And then, you know, add to that, there's one other piece, Sean, that I don't think enough people are talking about.

 You know, the IOC, when presented with all of these just gross and awful abuses, Hong Kong, COVID, the Uyghurs, they say, well, we don't do politics.

-You know, that's not what the Olympics are about, and that's why we don't support moving the games or boycotts.
+And that's why we don't support moving the games or boycotts.

-Yet they seem to support it just fine when it came to apartheid in South Africa.
+Yet, they seem to support it just fine when it came to apartheid in South Africa.

 Not only did they prevent any Olympic games from happening in South Africa, they banned the South African Olympic team from participating in any Olympics anywhere in the world for nearly 30 years.

-Do the oppression of the the African American or the Africans in South Africa somehow better or worse than a million Muslims in concentration camps?
+Do the oppression of the African American or the Africans in South Africa somehow better or worse than a million Muslims in concentration camps?

 Of course not.